hnpl/project-euler/README.md

 `problem701`: graph coloring.
 There are two incorrect implementation but failed differently.
 So, having two incorrect implementations might result in a correct implementation :D

+`problem810`: using x86's clmul / arm's vmull for carry-less multiplication results in ~5x speedup.